-Table 6 mentions other descriptors than those that WP will inform.
+Table 6 mentions other descriptors than those that WP2 will inform (e.g. D1C1, D1C3).
 In particular, demographic parameters (D1C3); although secondary, are also of paramount importance.
-In particular survival rates and fecundity rates are key vital rates that can reveal early warnings of likely decline, and allows timely corrective measures to prevent degradation of Good Environmental Status (GES).
-For cetaceans, detecting trends in abundance is a difficult task (Taylor et al. 2007, Authier et al. 2020), and usually statistical significance is evidenced only for large decline, defeating the purpose of preventing non-GES or restoring GES rapidly since for slow-paced species such as cetaceans, population recovery may take a long time.
-Data that may inform D1C3 include strandings (e.g. Read 2016, Saavedra 2018) and photographic capture-recapture using natural marks on the dorsal/caudal fin of cetaceans (e.g. Ludwig et al. 2021).
+Survival rates and fecundity rates are key parameters that can reveal early warnings of likely population decline, and may allow timely corrective measures to prevent degradation of GES.
+For cetaceans, detecting temporal trends in abundance is a difficult task (Taylor et al. 2007, Authier et al. 2020), and usually statistical significance is evidenced only for large decline, defeating the purpose of preventing non-GES or restoring GES rapidly since for species with a slow pace of life (long-lived, etc.) such as cetaceans, population recovery may take several decades.
+As noted in Table 6, data that may inform D1C3 include strandings (e.g. Read 2016, Saavedra 2018) and photographic capture-recapture using natural marks on the dorsal/caudal fin of cetaceans (e.g. Ludwig et al. 2021).

-The ICES working group on Marine Mammal Ecology provided in 2021 an extensive survey of national stranding networks in the North-East Atlantic, including those operating in the MSFD subregion 'Bay of Biscay and Iberian Coast" (ICES 2021, pages 113-138).
-These networks collect data on stranded animals, including biological samples of tissues such as teeth, which can be used to age specimen using cementochronology; or gonads, which can be analysed to assess sexual maturity.
-For a limited number of answers received so far14, it appears, that these analyses may not routinely be carried out by strandings networks in the MSFD subregion 'Bay of Biscay and Iberian Coast", but more on an ad hoc basis.
+The ICES working group on Marine Mammal Ecology provided in 2021 results from an extensive survey of national stranding networks in the North-East Atlantic, including those operating in the MSFD subregion 'Bay of Biscay and Iberian Coast" (ICES 2021, pages 113-138).
+These networks collect data on stranded animals, including biological samples of tissues such as teeth, which can be used to age specimens; or gonads, which can be analysed to assess sexual maturity.
+These analyses are not routinely be carried out by strandings networks or relevant authorities in the MSFD subregion 'Bay of Biscay and Iberian Coast", but more on an ad hoc basis (ICES 2022; pages 112-127).

-The other source of data for D1C3 are capture-recapture data, but such study may only be carried out on resident or localized populations of cetaceans (e.g. common bottlenose dolphins in the Sado estuary: Gaspar 2003).
+The other source of data for D1C3 are capture-recapture data, but such studies to infer demographic parameters may only be carried out on resident or localized populations of cetaceans (e.g. common bottlenose dolphins in the Sado estuary: Gaspar 2003).
 Collecting capture-recapture data is very demanding, but very informative as these data have the potential to inform all criteria.
-However, the localized scale at which capture-recapture methods can be usually implemented limits the geographic scope of an assessment.
+However, the localized scale at which capture-recapture methods can be usually implemented to derive meaningful information on demographic parameters limits the geographic scope of an assessment.

-These caveats notwithstanding, these data are crucial to inform on vital rates and demographic parameters (D1C3), and should be leveraged, for example, to inform also on D1C1 (bycatch; the focus of WP3 in the CetAMBICion project) in setting removals limit to bycatch (Genu et al. accepted).
+These caveats notwithstanding, data obtained from strandings and markrecapture methods are crucial to inform on vital rates and demographic parameters (D1C3), and should be leveraged, for example, to inform also on D1C1 (bycatch; the focus of WP3 in the CetAMBICion project) in setting removals limit to bycatch (Genu et al. 2021; see also Task 3.3).
 Computing removals limits require in any case knowledge on absolute abundance (Wade 1998).